-If you are reading this on GitHub README, see this webpage instead to see the tweets rendered properly: https://indrajeetpatil.github.io/RmarkdownTips/
+If you’re reading this on GitHub README, you can read the tweets on this webpage: https://indrajeetpatil.github.io/RmarkdownTips/

-All the source code for this document can be found on
+Source code for this document can be found on GitHub: https://github.com/IndrajeetPatil/RmarkdownTips

-I would also like to thank Christophe Dervieux, who has patiently answered my Rmarkdown-related questions, queries, and comments on Twitter, GitHub, and StackOverflow.
+I would especially like to thank Christophe Dervieux, who has patiently answered my questions and queries on Twitter, GitHub, and StackOverflow.
 His kindness and patience is boundless, not to mention his knowledge of the markdown-universe.

 You can introduce students to code components piece-by-piece without having to repeat yourself in the underlying document! 👩🏫